tudorprodan/pyfinder.vim/README.md

 To install the plugin, just drop the plugin folder to your `dotvim` directory.

 There are currently no configuration options available, so no need to edit your config file.

+You can now use `<leader>gs` to jump to the source of your import statement.

 ### Using pathogen